-China’s electric SUV maker Li Auto raises $1.1 billion in U.S. IPO – TechCrunch
+China’s electric SUV maker Li Auto raises $1.1 billion in US IPO – TechCrunch

 Trade tensions between China and the U.S. have not stopped Chinese companies from eyeing to list on American stock exchanges.
 Li Auto, a five-year-old Chinese electric vehicle startup, raised $1.1 billion through its debut on Nasdaq on Thursday.

-The Beijing-based company is targeting a growing Chinese middle class who aspire to drive cleaner, smarter, and larger vehicles.
-Its first model, sold at a subsidized price of 328,000 yuan or $46,800, is a six-seat electric SUV that began shipping end of last year.
+The Beijing-based company is targeting a growing Chinese middle class that aspires to drive cleaner, smarter and larger vehicles.
+Its first model, sold at a subsidized price of 328,000 yuan, or $46,800, is a six-seat electric SUV that began shipping at the end of last year.

 Li Auto priced its IPO north of its targeted range at $11.5 per share, giving it a fully diluted market value of $10 billion.
 It also raised an additional $380 million in a concurrent private placement of shares to existing investors.